-Groundwater conditions in the Subbasin in the 2022 WY were characterized using static groundwater elevation data collected from 72 of the 73 wells included in the groundwater monitoring network defined in the GSP.
-Groundwater elevations were typically measured on a monthly basis by the member agencies of the GSA.
-Monthly groundwater extractions were reported by the member agencies of the GSA, and extractions by native vegetation in the Subbasin were estimated using the United States Geological Survey (USGS) Yucaipa Integrated Hydrologic Model (YIHM), an integrated surface water and groundwater numerical model developed for the San Timoteo Wash watershed.
+Groundwater conditions in the Subbasin in the 2024 WY were characterized using static groundwater elevation data collected from 72 of the 73 wells included in the groundwater monitoring network defined in the GSP.
+Groundwater elevations were typically measured on a monthly basis by the member agencies of the Yucaipa GSA.
+Monthly groundwater extractions were reported by the member agencies of the Yucaipa GSA, and extractions by native vegetation in the Subbasin were estimated using the USGS Yucaipa Integrated Hydrologic Model (YIHM), an integrated surface water and groundwater numerical model developed for the San Timoteo Wash watershed and used in developing the GSP (Dudek 2022a).

-Static groundwater elevations indicated that groundwater flows from northeast to southwest year-round, and that groundwater elevations have generally remained consistent or increased in the past three water years, with the exception of conditions in the North Bench management area.
-Groundwater elevations in the North Bench management area declined approximately 40 to 120 feet since March 2020 as rainfall in the region has been below mean annual rainfall, no surplus supplemental water was discharged to the Wilson Creek and Oak Glen Creek spreading basins, and groundwater production exceeded the estimated sustainable yield of 3,940 AFY.
-Groundwater elevations, however, remain above the measurable objectives and minimum thresholds defined in the North Bench management area.
+Static groundwater elevations indicated that groundwater flows from northeast to southwest, and that groundwater elevations have generally remained at consistent levels or increased in the past five (5) water years.
+However, groundwater elevations measured in the North Bench management area showed a general decreasing trend from late 2020 to late 2022, and then exhibited a general increasing trend of approximately 10 to 100 feet since December 2022 as rainfall in the region has been above average annual rainfall, 10,933 AF of supplemental water was discharged to the Wilson Creek and Oak Glen Creek spreading basins to artificially recharge the Subbasin in 2023 and 2024, and groundwater production decreased in the last two water years.
+Groundwater elevations remain above the measurable objectives and minimum thresholds defined in the North Bench management area.

-1.4 Change in Storage
+1.4 Change in Groundwater in Storage

-The change in groundwater in storage in the Subbasin for the 2022 WY was estimated using the YIHM.
+The change in groundwater in storage in the Subbasin for the 2024 WY was estimated using the YIHM.
 The YIHM simulates the hydrologic system using a combination of local climate conditions, land surface and land use properties, estimated aquifer properties, and native and non-native groundwater supplies and demands.
-The YIHM was extended to simulate conditions in the watershed through the end of the 2022 WY.
-The annual change in groundwater in storage for the Subbasin was estimated at a decrease of 4,558 AF in the 2022 WY.
+The YIHM was updated to include observed climatic conditions in the watershed and actual pumping data through the end of the 2024 WY.
+The annual change in groundwater in storage for the Subbasin was estimated at an increase of 6,153 AF in the 2024 WY.